AnotherDevBoy/log-monitoring/design/README.md

 The two event listeners are the internal `Clock` and the `EventProducer`.

 ## Internal clock
-Based on the `timestamp` of every event read, the `Clock` class will estimate the application internal time.
+Based on the `timestamp` of every event read, the `Clock` class will estimate the application's internal time.

 To do so, every time a new value that's higher than the current time stored, it will increase the time of the clock and notify any components that rely on the internal time.